richardthorp/radiohead/testing.md

     * Ensure that the 'Response' section of the webhook states ```Webhook received: payment_intent.succeeded.
 'Order created in webhook.'```
 4. On the 'Profile' page, ensure that the order is listed in the 'Orders' section, and that clicking on the order takes the user to the 'Order Details' page.

+### Found Bugs
+#### Django-crispy-forms bug
+A bug was found whilst testing the 'Add Portal Post' functionality of the website.
+On submission of an invalid form, the Django debug screen would show ```PortalTextPost object is not iterable```.
+The traceback contained references to 'django-crispy-forms', and so the form was re-tested without using the crispy-form tags and no error was thrown.
+The website no longer uses 'django-crispy-forms' on 'AddTextPostForm', 'AddVideoPostForm' or 'AddImagesPostForm' but the styles have been applied via the form's init methods and via regular CSS styling via an external stylesheet.

+#### Mobile screen fixed background bug
+When viewing the page on a mobile device (specifically Chrome on Android), the fixed background would contain a gap at the bottom when the page was scrolled.
+This was due to CSS for the background stating the the height should be 100vh.
+When the content was scrolled, the address bar for Chrome would dissapear but the background would not expand.
+The solution was to use a Javascript function that listened for a window resize event, and set the background height accordingly.

 [Back to README](README.md)